Running/Jogging Trails and Tips

 There are four running courses in this area, which are identified on the map.
 There is very little shade on any of these courses, and most also have a lot of pedestrian traffic, making them more appropriate for cooler, less busy times of the day.

-Another option is the path that runs 7/8 miles round trip along the Boardwalk Canal out towards the Studios.
+Another option is the path that runs 7/8 miles round trip along the Boardwalk Canal out toward Hollywood Studios.
 This course is most easily accessed from the Dolphin, Swan, and Boardwalk resorts.
-When you reach the overpass where Buena Vista Drive crosses the canal you’ll need to take the side path up to Buena Vista Drive to cross on the bridge, then go back down to the canal path on the other side.
+When you reach the overpass where Buena Vista Drive crosses the canal, you’ll need to take the side path up to Buena Vista Drive to cross on the bridge, then go back down to the canal path on the other side.
 You can extend your run by staying on the path as it continues under the bridge to Disney’s Hollywood Studios, then return back and cross the road.

 There’s a lot of pedestrian traffic on the Boardwalk side of the canal since it’s the walkway to the Studios, making this route more appropriate for an early morning run.